Dengue Fever: Symptoms, Causes and Treatments

 Transmission of Dengue Fever

-Mosquitoes can become infected from people who are viremic with DENV.
-This can be someone who has asymptomatic dengue infection, someone who is yet to have an asymptomatic infection (they are pre-symptomatic), but also people who show no signs of illness as well (they are asymptomatic)
+Mosquitoes can become infected by people who are viremic with DENV.
+This can be someone who has an asymptomatic dengue infection, someone who is yet to have an asymptomatic infection (they are pre-symptomatic), but also people who show no signs of illness as well (they are asymptomatic)

 Human-to-mosquito transmission can occur up to 2 days before someone shows symptoms of the illness up to 2 days after the fever has resolved.